Synzack/ldapper/README.md

   -H string
         Use NTLM authentication
   -b string
-        Brute force users from a file
+        Brute force users from a file.
+Use -t to specify number of threads.
   -dc string
         IP address or FQDN of target DC
   -h    Display help menu